nvim-treesitter/nvim-treesitter/README.md

 ## Utils

-you can get some utility functions with
+You can get some utility functions with

 ```lua
 local ts_utils = require 'nvim-treesitter.ts_utils'